AB 1826 - Commercial & Multi-Family Organics Recycling

 Who is Required to Have Mandatory Commercial Organics Recycling Services?

-- Subscribe to an organics collection program provided by Republic Services and contacting their Customer Service team at (714) 238-3300.
-Republic can assist with determining appropriate waste service levels for implementing the organics recycling program.
+- Subscribe to an organics collection program provided by Republic Services and contact their Customer Service team at (800) 700-8610

 - AB 1826 Brochure (PDF)